openupm/openupm-cli/README.md

 You shall either resolve these issues manually or add the option `-f` to continue.

+You may specify the version to add in a few different ways:

+- A specific version like `com.my.package@1.2.0`
+- The latest tag like `com.my.package@latest` which will install the latest published version, including pre-releases.
+- No version at all like `com.my.package` which is identical to using the "latest" tag.
+- The stable tag like `com.my.package@stable` which will install the latest stable version, ie. excluding pre-releases.

 You can also add [testables](https://docs.unity3d.com/Manual/cus-tests.html) when importing:

 ```